 The fabrication of titanium demands attention to cleanliness.
-It is not uncommon for shops which handle several metals to isolate an area to be used especially for titanium.
-The area set aside for titanium should be free of air drafts, moisture, dust, grease and other contaminants which might find their way into or onto the metal.
+It is not uncommon for shops that handle several metals to isolate an area to be used especially for titanium.
+The area set aside for titanium should be free of air drafts, moisture, dust, grease, and other contaminants which might find their way into or onto the metal.

 Titanium and most titanium alloys are readily weldable, using several welding processes.
-Properly made welds in the as-welded condition are ductile and, in most environments, are as corrosion resistant as base metal.
-Improper welds, on the other hand, might be embrittled and less corrosion-resistant compared to base metal.
+Properly made welds in the as-welded condition are ductile and, in most environments, are as corrosion resistant as the base metal.
+Bad welds, on the other hand, might be embrittled and less corrosion-resistant compared to a base metal.

 Titanium reacts readily with air, moisture, grease, dirt, refractories, and most other metals to form brittle compounds.
-Reaction of titanium with gases and fluxes makes common welding processes such as gas welding, shielded metal arc, flux cored arc, and submerged arc welding unsuitable.
-Likewise, welding titanium to most dissimilar metals is not feasible, because titanium forms brittle compounds with most other metals; however, titanium can be welded to zirconium, tantalum and niobium.
+The reaction of titanium with gases and fluxes makes common welding processes such as gas welding, shielded metal arc, flux cored arc, and submerged arc welding unsuitable.
+Likewise, welding titanium to most dissimilar metals is not feasible, because titanium forms brittle compounds with most other metals; however, titanium can be welded to zirconium, tantalum, and niobium.

-In spite of the precautions, which need to be taken, many fabricators are routinely and economically welding titanium, making sound, ductile welds at comparable rates to many other high performance materials.
+In spite of the precautions, many fabricators are routinely and economically welding titanium, making sound, ductile welds at comparable rates to many other high-performance materials.
 One of the important benefits of welding the commercially pure grades of titanium is that they are over 99% pure titanium and there is no concern for segregation.
 The same is true of weld wire or rod in commercially pure grades.

 Titanium and its alloys are most often welded with the gas tungsten-arc (GTA or TIG) and gas metal-arc (GMA or MIG) welding processes.
 Resistance, plasma arc, electron beam and friction welding are also used on titanium to a limited extent.
 All of these processes offer advantages for specific situations.
 However, the following discussion will be concerned primarily with GTA and GMA welding.
 Many of the principles discussed are applicable to all processes.

-Gas Tungsten-Arc (GTA) and Gas Metal-Arc (GMA) Welding
+Types of Welding: Gas Tungsten-Arc (GTA) and Gas Metal-Arc (GMA)

 The GTA process can be used to make butt joints without filler metal in titanium base sheet of up to about 1/8-inch thickness.
 Heavier sections generally require the use of filler metal and grooved joints.
 Either the GTA or GMA welding process can be used, although GMA welding is more economical for sections heavier than about one-half inch.
 If the GTA process is used, care should be exercised to prevent contact of the tungsten electrode with the molten puddle, thereby preventing tungsten pickup.

-A conventional power supply, connected D.C. straight polarity (DCSP), is used for GTA welding of titanium.
+A conventional power supply, connected to D.C. straight polarity (DCSP), is used for GTA welding of titanium.
 Reverse polarity (DCRP) is used for GMA welding of titanium.
-A remote controlled contactor allows the arc to be broken without removal of the torch from the cooling weld metal, thereby maintaining inert gas shielding.
-Foot operated current and contactor control, high frequency arc starting and shielding gas timers are other desirable features.
+A remote-controlled contactor allows the arc to be broken without removal of the torch from the cooling weld metal, thereby maintaining inert gas shielding.
+Foot-operated current and contactor control, high-frequency arc starting, and shielding gas timers are other desirable features.